 In New York State, the penalty for violating car seat or safety belts laws is a fine of up to $50.
 If the violation a person under age 16 is not properly restrained in a seat or belt (according to age and size) the fine can be increased to $100, along with three driver violation points on one’s license if convicted.
 A driver can be pulled over by law enforcement if it is suspected a driver or passenger is not properly restrained.

-The New York City car accident attorneys at the Raphaelson & Levine Law firm have been serving New York City and the surrounding counties since 1992.
+The New York City personal injury lawyers at the Raphaelson & Levine Law firm have been serving New York City and the surrounding counties since 1992.
 If you, or a loved one, have suffered an injury due to a faulty car seat, seat belt, or careless driver, we can help by examining your situation to determine if you have a case.
 Our attorneys are experts in NYS Car Seat Laws and are happy to provide you with a free consultation.
 Give us a call at 212-268-3222.